Point counts, automorphisms, and gonalities of Shimura curves: Shimura curves

-It is expected that $\textnormal{Aut}(X_0^D(N)) = W_0(D,N)$ for all but finitely many Shimura curves $X_0^D(N)$ with squarefree level $N$ (see \cite[Conjecture 1.1]{KR08}).
-This is known if one restricts to the $D=1$ case of the modular curves $X_0(N)$, even for general $N$, by work of Ogg \cite{Ogg77}, Kenku--Momose \cite{KM88}, Elkies \cite{Elkies90}, and Harrison \cite{Har11}; here, the only curves $X_0(N)$ of genus at least $2$ with automorphisms which are not Atkin--Lehner involutions are those of level $N \in \{ 37, 63,108 \}$.
+for all but finitely many Shimura curves $X_0^D(N)$ with squarefree level $N$ (see \cite[Conjecture 1.1]{KR08}).
+This is known if one restricts to the case $D=1$ of the modular curves $X_0(N)$, even for general $N$, by work of Ogg \cite{Ogg77}, Kenku--Momose \cite{KM88}, Elkies \cite{Elkies90}, and Harrison \cite{Har11}.
+Here, the only curves $X_0(N)$ of genus at least~$2$ with automorphisms which are not Atkin--Lehner involutions are those of level $N \in \{ 37, 63,108 \}$.

-In \cref{section: automorphisms}, we provide methods for checking this equality, along with related experimental results, for $D>1$.
+In \cref{section: automorphisms}, we provide methods for checking this equality, along with related experimental results for $D>1$.
 Here, we recall related results of Kontogeorgis--Rotger.

 \begin{proposition}\cite[Proposition 1.5]{KR08} Suppose $N$ is squarefree and coprime to $D$ and let $W \leq W_0(D,N)$.
 If $g(X_0^D(N)/W) \geq 2$, then all automorphisms of $X_0^D(N)/W$ over $\overline{\Q}$ are defined over $\Q$ and